 So why should a gamer give The Last of Us: Remastered a play-through if it was perfect back in 2013?
 The best answer is they missed their chance because they were most likely too occupied with Grand Theft Auto V or their last console was an Xbox 360.

 Like Grand Theft Auto V and BioShock: Infinite, this is a title no gamer should have overlooked back in 2013.
 However for those who missed out should add Remastered to their PS4 collection.

 Final Score: 10/10

-Disclaimer: The game used for this review was borrowed from a friend and compared to the PS3 version.
+Disclaimer: The game used for this review was purchased from GameStop and compared to the PS3 version.